Skeleton Key: Subduction Classes in Finite Transformation Semigroups and Green's Relations: Abstract

 \section{Abstract}

-We establish the connection between Green's $\cJ$-classes and the subduction equivalence classes defined on the image sets of an action of a semigroup.
-The construction of the skeleton order (on subduction equivalence classes) is shown to depend in a functorial way on transformation semigroups and surjective morphisms, and to factor through the $\leq_\cL$-order and $\leq_\cJ$-order on the semigroup and through the inclusion order on image sets.
-For right regular representations, the correspondence between the $\cJ$-class order and the skeleton is one of isomorphism.
+We establish key connections between Green's $\cJ$- and $\cL$-relations on a finite semigroup and the subduction relation defined on the image sets of an action of the same semigroup when it acts faithfully on a finite set.
+The construction of the skeleton order, the partial order on equivalence classes of the subduction relation, is shown to depend in a functorial way on transformation semigroups and surjective morphisms, and to factor through the Green's $\leq_\cL$-order and $\leq_\cJ$-order on the semigroup and through the inclusion order on image sets.
+For right regular representations, the correspondence between the $\cJ$-class order and the skeleton order is one of isomorphism.
+Finally, we characterize the relationship between natural subsystems of a transformation semigroup, permutator groups and the $\cH$-relation.